archway-network/archway-docs/docs/create/getting-started/setup.md

 # Setup

-A new Archway project is a Rust project that will compile to `wasm` using the `wasmd` binary, which is an implementation of a cosmos zone with `wasm` smart contracts enabled.
+A new Archway project is a Rust project that will compile to `wasm` using the `archwayd` binary, which is an implementation of a cosmos zone with `wasm` smart contracts enabled.

 Let's setup a new project, using the [Archway developer CLI](https://github.com/archway-network/archway-cli)